NVIDIA/aistore/authn/README.md

 AIStore Authentication Server (AuthN) provides a token-based secure access to AIStore.
 It employs [JSON Web Tokens](https://github.com/dgrijalva/jwt-go) framework to grant access to resources: buckets and objects.
 Please read a short [introduction to JWT](https://jwt.io/introduction/) for details.

 AuthN is a standalone process that manages users and their tokens.
 It reports to the primary AIStore proxy all changes on the fly and immediately after each user login or logout.
-The result is that the AIStore primary proxy (aka AIStore gateway) always has updated set of valid tokens that grant access to the AIStore and Cloud resources.
+The result is that the AIStore primary proxy (aka AIStore gateway) always has an updated set of valid tokens that grant access to the AIStore and Cloud resources.

 For a client, a typical workflow looks as follows: